-Bachelor of Science in Health Services Management Bachelor of Science in Health Services Management and other long-term care facilities, hospitals and health systems, insurance companies, and more.
+Bachelor of Science in Health Services ManagementBachelor of Science in Health Services Management

-The Bachelor of Science in Health Services Management at the IU Richards M. Fairbanks School of Public Health prepares students for entry-level managerial and administrative positions in health care organizations, including medical and dental practices, nursing homes
+The Bachelor of Science in Health Services Management at the IU Richards M. Fairbanks School of Public Health prepares students for entry-level managerial and administrative positions in health care organizations, including medical and dental practices, nursing homes and other long-term care facilities, hospitals and health systems, insurance companies, and more.